 - 1. Main Motions: A main motion is a motion whose introduction brings before the assembly a question or business for consideration when no other business is pending.
 Only one main motion can be considered at a time, and no other main motion may be introduced until the first one is disposed of in some manner. - 2.
 Subsidiary Motions: Subsidiary motions assist the assembly in treating or disposing of a main motion.
 Since they relate to the question before the house, it is in order to propose a subsidiary motion when a main motion is still before the assembly.
-The vote on the subsidiary motion is taken before the action is taken on the main motion.
-(See chart of motions and RONR, p.
-62.)
+The vote on the subsidiary motion is taken before the action is taken on the main motion. (p.
+62.) - 3.
+Privileged Motions: Privileged motions do not relate to the pending business but deal with special matters of immediate and overriding importance.
+Privileged motions may interrupt debate before the assembly. (p.
+66.) - 4.
+Incidental Motions: Incidental motions are motions incidental to another motion pending or incidental to other business at hand, such as suspending the rules or closing nominations. (p.
+69.)